CSCI305/csci305-prolog-lab/README.md

  ?- consult(royal)
 ```

- by choosing `File -> Consult` and choosing the file.
 Next, load the file you created above in SWI-Prolog.
 Now, run the query:

 ```prolog